Astjust1/Blog/devBlog/_posts/2017-10-13-I-should-be-coding.md

 ---
 # But I'm procrastinating #

 While procrastinating I discovered an amazing font!
-[Fira-Code](https://github.com/tonsky/FiraCode), is a monospaced font with something called ligatures.
-Now, I had absolutely no idea what a ligature was until today; so at least my procrastination was somewhat prodictive.
+[Fira-Code](https://github.com/tonsky/FiraCode), is a mono-spaced font with something called ligatures.
+Now, I had absolutely no idea what a ligature was until today; so at least my procrastination was somewhat productive.
 Anyway, a typographic ligature is a bit of nifty magic where multiple characters combine into a singular character.

 Here's some normal code: